MorganMoss/BBD-Guideline-Doc/GUIDELINES.md

 It is preferred that each variable be given its own line.
 They should be listed in alphabetical order.

-Naming conventions should follow camelCase, with the first letter being lowercase.
-Use descriptive enough variable names that comments are not necessary.
-Go over the line limit if necessary

 ``` js
 var currentEntry, // currently selected table entry